Mommy, One More time

 I thought I had beaten this topic (Mommy) to a pulp, but something just keeps popping up and I keep falling for it.

-Okay, so I am now resigned to being called Mommy by all (except by my peers and elders, the remaining few whose vital organs refuse to be atrophied by advance age) wherever I go.
+Okay, so I am now resigned to being called Mommy by all (except by my peers and elders, the remaining few whose vital organs refuse to be atrophied by advanced age) wherever I go.

 Just when I am getting comfortable with this label, I suddenly earn a new one—Nanay, Mommy in Filipino.